ayushsrivastava55/disaster-vault/README.md

 pnpm start
 ```

 The worker polls the USGS API every six hours (kick-started once on boot) and logs the payload that would be submitted to the on-chain oracle update transaction.
-When a qualifying event is found it also appends a donation entry to `data/vaults.json`, simulating a scheduled transaction withdrawing funds from the most recent vault.
+Once Flow integration is wired up it should submit `EarthquakeOracle.updateData` and trigger the scheduled donation workflow end to end.

 > 💡 Reset the local state at any time by deleting `data/vaults.json`.